okteto/build/README.md

 ### `cache-from`

-A list of comma-separated images from cache should be imported.
+A list of comma-separated images where cache should be imported from.

 ### `export-cache`

-A list of comma-separated images where cache should be exported.
+A list of comma-separated images where cache should be exported to.

 ### `secrets`